JuliaInterop/MathLink.jl/README.md

 ## Installation

 The package requires an installation of either [Mathematica](http://www.wolfram.com/mathematica/) or the free [Wolfram Engine](https://www.wolfram.com/engine/).
-It will attempt to find the installation at build time; if this fails, please see the [installation troublesshoot](#installation-troubleshoot) below.
+It will attempt to find the installation at build time; if this fails, please see the [installation troubleshoot](#installation-troubleshoot) below.

 ## Usage